11.00 Behavior Violating University Standards and Appropriate Sanctions

 B. Unauthorized use or possession of fireworks in the university community or at university-sponsored events.

 Violating rules and regulations pertaining to the operation of bicycles, mopeds and/or vehicles, roller skates, rollerblades, scooters and skateboards in the university community property.
-(Also see Bicycle Policy; Motorized Scooter and Motorcycle Policy; Roller Skates, Rollerblades, Scooters, Skateboards and Other Coasting Devices Policy.)
+(Also see F.10 Bicycles; F.11 Motorscooters/ Motorcycles; F.12 Roller Skates, Rollerblades, Scooters, Skateboards and Other Coasting Devices.)

 Knowingly violating the terms of any disciplinary sanction imposed in accordance with the Student Conduct Code.
 This includes further violations during a period of disciplinary probation.

 A. Violating regulations or policies governing residence in university owned or administered property (e.g., rules outlined in the USC Housing Contract and Residential Education policies).

 B. Violating standards or policies established for social greek letter organizations, including but not limited to the Greek Recognition Standards.

 C. Violating any policies, rules or regulations of the university including but not limited to administrative rules of campus offices.

 D. Violating the Policy Concerning Group Responsibility for Student Organizations (including social greek letter organizations).
 This policy can be found in G.2, or from the Office for Fraternity and Sorority Leadership Development and in the Office of Campus Activities.

 A. Comments or actions which are individually directed and which are harassing, intimidating or threatening or interfere with work or learning, for the person at which they are directed and for a reasonable person.
 (Also see E.1 Discrimination, Harassment and Retaliation; E.2 Sexual Misconduct and the university policy on acts of violence, www.usc.edu/policies.)